muhammadGagah/VisionAssistantPro/readme.md

+> **⚠️ Important Notice:** Due to the current regional situation and the high risk of internet blackouts, my connectivity may be lost at any time.
+If I am unable to respond to issues or messages, please understand that it is due to these circumstances beyond my control.
+Thank you for your patience and continued support.

 # Vision Assistant Pro Documentation

 **Vision Assistant Pro** is an advanced, multi-modal AI assistant for NVDA.
 It leverages Google's Gemini models to provide intelligent screen reading, translation, voice dictation, and document analysis capabilities.